-Thousands of “Google Webmaster Tools notice of detected unnatural links” messages are sent out by Google, that results a ranking drop.
+Thousands of “Google Webmaster Tools notice of detected unnatural links” messages are sent out by Google, which results in a ranking drop.
 This can at times be quite significant.

 197. Links from same class C IP

 An unnatural amount of links from sites on the same server IP is a sign of blog network link building.
-Ranking may suffer for this.
+The ranking may suffer for this.

 198. Manual Penalty